vuestorefront/vue-storefront/packages/core/docs/reference/migrate/2.5.7/overview.md

 Make sure to pass whole url with protocol and/or port and suffix it with `/api/`.
 :::

-For development, you can just use `http://localhost:3000/api/`.

-If you don't want to hardcode url in config file, you can use environmental variables.
+If you don't want to hardcode the URL in the configuration file, you can use environmental variables.

 Example: